Executive Bob Gildersleeve is among the eight killed, his family says

 “He was very satisfied with his work” his uncle added. “(He) was a young man who was busy.
 We are shocked.”

-Justin Zemser, 20, was from Rockaway Beach in Queens, New York.
+Zemser, 20, was from Rockaway Beach in Queens.
 He was a sophomore at the Annapolis academy, according to his Naval Academy profile.
-He had hoped to become a U.S. Navy SEAL.

 About 160 midshipmen from the Naval Academy’s 17th Company, Sprint football team and Jewish Midshipman Club attended services for Zemser on Friday in Hewlett, New York.
 The full military honors included a bugler and burial detail from Naval Station Groton, Connecticut.